 On 21 June 1972, Pyotr Ionovich YAKIR was arrested in Moscow.

-On the evening of 21 June KGB investigator Major Gennady Vasilyevich Kislykh telephoned V.I.
-Savenkova and informed her that P.I.
-Yakir had been arrested, that he had been charged under Article 70 of the Russian Criminal Code, and that he was in the Lefortovo KGB investigation Prison.
-Incidentally, official sources had told foreign correspondents in Moscow during the day that P. I. Yakir had been arrested for “anti-constitutional activities” [note 1] and charged under Articles 70 and 210 (“the inducement of minors to criminal activity) of the Code”).
+On the evening of 21 June KGB Investigator Major Gennady Vasilyevich Kislykh telephoned Valentina Savenkova and informed her that Pyotr Yakir had been arrested, charged under Article 70, and was currently being held in the Lefortovo KGB investigation Prison.

-“. . the public activities of Pyotr Yakir originate entirely in the idea of the de-Stalinisation of our society, Yakir’s anti-Stalinism is organically linked with his biography, his professional knowledge of our history, and his uncompromising attitude to soc d evil.
+“… the public activities of Pyotr Yakir originate entirely in the idea of the de-Stalinisation of our society.
+Yakir’s anti-Stalinism is organically linked with his biography, his professional knowledge of our history, and his uncompromising attitude to public evil.
 The activities of Yakir reflect his convictions and are utterly selfless.

-“Yakir’s sole aspiration v is to further the democratization of our society …”
+“Yakir’s sole aspiration is to further the democratization of our society …”

 No reply has yet been received to these letters.